Eric Alterman: Television

-Educational career
+Teaching career

 Alterman has taught journalism at both New York University and Columbia University.
 Since fall 2004, he has been a professor of English at Brooklyn College, where he teaches courses in media and media history.
 In 2007, he was named a CUNY distinguished professor of English at Brooklyn College and professor of journalism at the CUNY Graduate School of Journalism.

 Books

 Alterman's first book was entitled, Sound & Fury: The Making of the Punditocracy, which won the 1992 George Orwell Award.
 Alterman wrote the book while studying for his doctorate in U.S. history at Stanford University.
 Alterman's other books include the national best-sellers, What Liberal Media?
 The Truth About Bias and the News (2003, 2004) and The Book on Bush: How George W. (Mis)leads America (2004).
 Other books he has authored include Who Speaks for America?
 Why Democracy Matters in Foreign Policy (1998) and the second edition of Sound & Fury (2000).
 His It Ain't No Sin to be Glad You're Alive: The Promise of Bruce Springsteen (1999, 2001) won the 1999 Stephen Crane Literary Award.
-In September 2004, Viking Press published When Presidents Lie|When Presidents Lie: A History of Official Deception and its Consequences – a version of his doctoral dissertation – on lies of major consequence told by presidents Franklin D. Roosevelt, John F. Kennedy, Lyndon Johnson, Ronald Reagan, and George W. Bush.
+In September 2004, Viking Press published When Presidents Lie|When Presidents Lie: A History of Official Deception and its Consequences – a version of his doctoral dissertation – on lies of major consequence told by American presidents.

 His seventh book, published in 2008 by Viking was entitled, Why We're Liberals: A Political Handbook for Post-Bush America.
 Also in 2008, Alterman published a lengthy essay in The New Yorker on the decline of American newspapers and the future role of new media news sites.
 His eighth book, Kabuki Democracy: The System vs. Barack Obama, was published in early 2011.
-It was an extension a lengthy article by him that was published by The Nation in summer 2010.
+It was an extension of a lengthy article by him that was published by The Nation in summer 2010.
 Alterman's ninth book, The Cause: The Fight for American Liberalism from Franklin Roosevelt to Barack Obama (2012), is a history of postwar American liberalism co-authored with the historian Kevin Mattson.
 Three years later, in 2015, his tenth book, Inequality in One City: Bill de Blasio and the New York Experiment was published.

 In 2020, he published his eleventh book, Lying in State: Why Presidents Lie and Why Trump is Worse.

-His twelfth book is scheduled for release on November 22, 2022, and is entitled, We Are Not One: A History of America’s Fight Over Israel.
+His twelfth book was published in 2022 and is entitled We Are Not One: A History of America’s Fight Over Israel.